niart/fzj_vpr/readme.md

 You can skip this step if you download a preprocessed dataset from xxx.
 Otherwise, if you start from a xxx.aedat4 file:

 1) Align event camera with motion capture system: ```python align.py```.
-This command will generate a **number of event per sample - sample index** graph, something like this:
+This command will generate a **`number of event per sample - sample index'** graph, something similar to:

 <p align="center">
 <img src="https://github.com/niart/fzj_vpr/blob/a29fbfb322614a81e8d9aaeaadc61e920db6f665/pic/align.png" width=50% height=50%>
 </p>

+If you find from the Xth sample on, the number of events in one sample suddenly increases, you need this number X for the ```generate_samples.py``` in the next step.

 2) run ```python generate_samples.py``` to generate a series of .npy files into ```fzj_vpr/dataset/```.
 Each .npy file contains a dictionary {data, label}.

 #### 1. Setup environment:
 First and foremost, ```git clone https://github.com/niart/fzj_vpr.git```;